The logarithmic Sobolev inequality for a submanifold in Euclidean space

-The logarithmic Sobolev inequality in Euclidean space has been studied by numerous authors, see e.g. \cite{Bakry}, \cite{Gross}, \cite{Ledoux}.
-The logarithmic Sobolev inequality also plays a central role in Perelman's montonicity formula for the entropy under Ricci flow (see \cite{Perelman}).
+The logarithmic Sobolev inequality in Euclidean space has been studied by numerous authors; see e.g. \cite{Bakry}, \cite{Bobkov-Ledoux}, \cite{Gross}, \cite{Ledoux}.
+The Euclidean logarithmic Sobolev inequality can be proved in many different ways; for example, it can be deduced from the isoperimetric inequality in Gauss space (see \cite{Borell1}, \cite{Borell2}, \cite{Sudakov-Tsirelson}).
+The logarithmic Sobolev inequality also plays a central role in Perelman's monotonicity formula for the entropy under Ricci flow (see \cite{Perelman}).

-The Gaussian measure $\mu$ is very natural from a geometric point of view.
-In particular, $\mu(\Sigma)$ is the Gaussian density which appears in Huisken's monotonicity formula for mean curvature flow (cf. \cite{Huisken}).
-The term $\int_\Sigma |H + \frac{x^\perp}{2}|^2 \, d\mu$ appears on the right hand side in Huisken's monotonicity formula.
-Note that the quantity $H + \frac{x^\perp}{2}$ vanishes if and only if $\Sigma$ is a self-similar shrinking solution to mean curvature flow.
-We note that the Gaussian density and Huisken's monotonicity formula are of fundamental importance in the study of mean curvature; see e.g. the work of Colding and Minicozzi \cite{Colding-Minicozzi}.
+The Gaussian measure $\gamma$ is very natural from a geometric point of view.
+In particular, the quantity $\gamma(\Sigma) = (4\pi)^{-\frac{n}{2}} \int_\Sigma e^{-\frac{|x|^2}{4}} \, d\text{\rm vol}$ is the Gaussian area which appears in Huisken's monotonicity formula for mean curvature flow (cf. \cite{Huisken}).
+The term $H + \frac{x^\perp}{2}$ vanishes if and only if $\Sigma$ is a critical point of the Gaussian area $\gamma(\Sigma)$.
+Submanifolds with this property are referred to as self-similar shrinkers: they shrink homothetically under mean curvature flow.
+We note that the Gaussian area and Huisken's monotonicity formula are of fundamental importance in the study of mean curvature flow; see e.g. \cite{Colding-Minicozzi}, \cite{Huisken}.

-The proof of Theorem \ref{main.thm.v1} follows a similar strategy as in \cite{Brendle} and is inspired by the Alexandrov-Bakelman-Pucci maximum principle (cf. \cite{Cabre}, \cite{Trudinger}).
-Alternatively, we could employ ideas from optimal transport; in that case, we would consider the transport map from $\mathbb{R}^{n+m}$ equipped with the Gaussian measure to the submanifold $\Sigma$ equipped with the measure $f \, d\text{\rm vol} = \varphi \, d\mu$.
+The proof of Theorem \ref{main.thm.v1} follows a similar strategy as in \cite{Brendle} and is inspired in part by the Alexandrov-Bakelman-Pucci maximum principle (cf. \cite{Cabre}, \cite{Trudinger}).
+Alternatively, we could employ ideas from optimal transport; in that case, we would consider the transport map from $\mathbb{R}^{n+m}$ equipped with the Gaussian measure to the submanifold $\Sigma$ equipped with the measure $f \, d\text{\rm vol} = \varphi \, d\gamma$.